Command Line Interface (CLI)

 - Timer Block action

-Programmable Block Terminal (Mother)
+Programmable Block Terminal (Mother OS)

 From within your Programmable Block terminal, you can run commands directly.
 This is the easiest way to interact with Mother and you will receive immediate feedback in the terminal window.